Vettejeep/MSDS696-Masters-Final-Project/code/README.md

-### Scripts are here, most code is also in the Jupyter notebooks
+### Scripts are here, code is also in the Jupyter notebooks